 Track Your Twilio Credit Usage

 Once you start getting close to your credit limit for the month, you will receive notifications to let you know.
 You will receive both a Command and email notification when you reach 80%, 85%, 90%, and 95% of your monthly usage.
-Users can also track their Twilio usage for the month from within their Command Settings.
+Users can also track their Twilio usage for the month from within the Reports applet.

 Make Changes to Your Twilio Subscription